 If an entire deck around this strategy emerged and became relevant, it would be pretty awesome.
 Grishoalbrand, a Modern deck built around Goryo’s Vengeance, Nourishing Shoal, and the Through the Breach, has been a fairly consistent winner in Modern.
 But Eldritch Evolution gives a whole new engine to build around.
 Allosaurus Rider seems like a silly target, and you probably won’t always have a copy in hand at the beginning of the game, or by turn two.
 As with any combo deck, there’s going to be variance.
 But this is the beginning of what could be a new archetype.

 What we can learn from price spikes like this is that you just never know when a card will be printed that will make some obscure card sell out across the internet.
-Basically, if a card has any way that it can be abused, like with the alternate casting cost of Allosaurus Rider, it will eventually get its day in the sun... even if it's sadly short-lived.
+Basically, if a card has any way that it can be abused, like with the alternate casting cost of Allosaurus Rider, it will eventually get its day in the sun.
+Sometimes, the spike is short lived, but other times, there is a viable interaction that permanently lifts the card’s value.
+In the case of Allosaurus Rider, Neoform suddenly made the card Modern-relevant, and for that, this Elf Warrior will not be soon forgotten.